Real World Project Management

-The second big issue after really defining a proper project scope is getting the right skillsets to delegate to because while the PM will be doing a lot of hands-on, he or she can’t do everything.
+The second big issue after really defining proper project scope is getting the right skillsets to delegate to because while the PM will be doing a lot of hands-on, he or she can’t do everything.
 And that means lots of help is needed.
-Unfortunately, the staff one gets many times is not a necessarily a good fit to the job.
-So the PM then has to spend time training people, getting them into the right role, and keep them motivated to do more than they are used to.
+Unfortunately, the staff one gets many times is not necessarily a good fit for the job.
+So the PM then has to spend time training people, getting them into the right role, and keeping them motivated to do more than they are used to.
 Pick the right people with a can-do attitude and most staff will step up as expected, even if they don’t have the perfect skillset on day one.
 Pick the wrong folks with a refusal attitude, and the PM will be stuck constantly fighting a drain on the team.
 At some point, you will eventually need to exit these personalities from the team for your own sanity.

 Resourcefulness and Leadership

-The third aspect a PM has to get used to is working many situations with duct tape and bailing wire.
-You listen a lot, find momentary opportunities to charge on through and take advantage of chaos to push agendas where under normal circumstances bureaucracy would kill the move.
+The third aspect a PM has to get used to is working in many situations with duct tape and baling wire.
+You listen a lot, find momentary opportunities to charge on through and take advantage of the chaos to push agendas where under normal circumstances bureaucracy would kill the move.
 It helps tremendously to have executive support, but it’s a card played sparingly for that one key executive being a major roadblock and refusing to get on board or cooperate.

-Time is the enemy, and that’s why many PMs immediately jump to detailed planning, charts, progress tracking and related reporting.
+Time is the enemy, and that’s why many PMs immediately jump to detailed planning, charts, progress tracking, and related reporting.
 In some ways, however, this is a deadly trap.
 Too many projects have gotten lost in their tracking reports and checklists, showing great progress on paper but never really getting the actual project to completion and delivery.
 That’s because these kinds of teams have their heads stuck so deep in finishing the next report they don’t realize when they are driving off a cliff.

 PMs are the captain of the ship; they have to constantly look up and see the lay of the land instead of relying on tracking charts and project planning tools to take care of their direction.
-This is a very hard concept to understand because it fundamentally means instead of putting effort on Gantt chart details, the PM has to focus instead on context, people, subject matter and the actual doing of the project implementation.
+This is a very hard concept to understand because it fundamentally means instead of putting effort on Gantt chart details, the PM has to focus instead on context, people, subject matter, and the actual doing of the project implementation.
 Many PMs don’t take the time to train on the material and processes they are changing, and as a result, hit a stone wall halfway through.
 The team looks to the PM for guidance and there is none; the project then fails.

-However, many PMs get a project running and producing a viable level of performance.
+However, many PMs get a project running and produce a viable level of performance.
 Things are on track, the folks have found their groove, and the project is actually looking like it will take off.
-Then the fourth phase happens: politics.
+Then the fourth phase happens politics.
 Everyone in the organization suddenly realizes they have a very real stake in the project and, as if some kind of a secret memo went out, the project that nobody wanted anything to do with suddenly becomes the topic they all need to know and be updated on as much as possible.
 Now the PM is adding a new role to the everyday personal task list and being an advocate and lobbyist in the organization.

 Many PMs hate the idea of having to sell and lobby their project, already approved to happen mind you, through various program heads.
 By their nature, PMs tend to be folks who don’t want to play the normal politicking game and instead choose to live on the fringe where everything is about creation, solving problems, and living a different life every day.
 The politics phase is literally the point where they get brought back in the fold to the organization's bureaucracy, and it is essential to master this phase if the project will succeed.
 The program heads can literally get in the way and kill the project otherwise.

-The interesting aspect of the politicking phase is that most of the crucial decisions on the project have already been made well ahead when nobody wanted to pay attention to the activity.
+The interesting aspect of the politicking phase is that most of the crucial decisions on the project have already been made well ahead of when nobody wanted to pay attention to the activity.
 So now, as the program heads suddenly want to be involved in the direction and they need to be convinced that it’s okay to be riding in the back of the bus instead of driving the project.
 Some will agree, some will support, and few will fight.
 That’s where the executive support card is pulled to stomp out the resistance.
 Pulling the executive support card will likely make enemies—it's almost unavoidable.
 As the PM you just have to hope there are no further critical steps dependent on the cooperation of an aggrieved program head in the weeks ahead.

 So, to recap, real-world project management is a bill of goods and little substance.